ryanhillman/CapstoneProject/README.md

 # CapstoneProject

-A full-stack demo project showcasing a language learning web app with authentication, flashcards, and translation features.
-This project is designed as a professional portfolio piece to highlight skills in Flask (Python), Vue.js, and PostgreSQL.
+A full-stack portfolio project that demonstrates secure authentication, interactive flashcards, and translation features in a language learning web app.
+The backend is powered by Flask and PostgreSQL with migrations managed through Alembic, while the frontend uses Vue.js with Auth0 integration.

 ## Features